Earl of Richmond: Earls of Richmond

 The 1st Earl of Richmond was the Breton warrior Alan Rufus (c.
 1040–1093).
-(Note: Oxford) He was related to both the duke of Normandy and the duke of Brittany.
+He was related to both the duke of Normandy and the duke of Brittany.
 He was a grandson of Duke Geoffrey I of Brittany and Hawise of Normandy and the second son of Odo, Count of Penthièvre.
 He most probably took part in William the Conqueror's invasion of England, after which he obtained grants of land in various parts of England, including manors formerly held by Earl Edwin in Yorkshire.
 Alan Rufus would be the first of as many as four brothers to constitute the Breton Richmond-Penthievre family in England.
 He built the Richmond Castle in Richmond.
 As he was William the Conqueror's double second cousin, Keats-Rohan would describe him a member of the English nobility, that is the holder of a fief who are also a member of a kin-group, albeit a member of the Breton contingents within William's conquering army.
 The Bretons within William's army were composed of three groups, and at one time one of those contingents, led by Ralph de Gael revolted; as Lord of Richmond, Alan's lands would be expanded by some of those forfeited by Ralph.
 This is taken by historians as symbolic of the loyalty that Alan Rufus displayed to William, and from this time Richmond would remain in the hands of the most loyal of English kings' nobles and also represent a means for the King to allocate wealth to his closest "kin-group" in the sense defined by Keats-Rohan.
 Alan Rufus emerged as the wealthiest and most important of the Breton nobles around William I, was a key supporter of William II in the events preceding, during and following the Rebellion of 1088 and may have participated in the invasion of Normandy in 1091.

 Alan Rufus died on 4 August 1093 due to an unknown cause.
 His succession settled quickly upon his younger brother, another Alan, nicknamed "Niger" (The Black), who seems to have died by 1098.
 Stephen, their younger brother, inherited Richmond.
 Stephen died between 1135 and 1138, and was succeeded in Brittany by his eldest son, Geoffrey Boterel II, a supporter of the Empress Matilda, and in England by a younger son, Alan, also nicknamed The Black, (Note: This soubriquet is disputed.) who was an ally of King Stephen during The Anarchy.

 The Penthièvre brothers who held the territorial designation as Lords of Richmond are often reckoned as de facto 'earls of Richmond', though they were not so in the later strictly legal sense.
 Through the reign of King Henry I few earldoms had been created.
 King Stephen's reign was marked by the creation of several new earldoms.